Called Innovea, the network will aim to secure long-term supplies of coffee and improve climate resilience through breeding.

 Photos courtesy of World Coffee Research

-Last month, during the Sintercafe coffee expo in Costa Rica, industry nonprofit World Coffee Research (WCR) made an announcement with much potential to impact coffee’s future for the better.
+Last month, during the Sintercafe coffee expo in Costa Rica, industry nonprofit World Coffee Research (WCR) made an announcement with significant potential to positively impact coffee’s future.

-The news: WCR has launched Innovea, a global breeding network of nine countries that will “transform global coffee breeding and accelerate the pace of genetic improvement,” per a press release from WCR.
-They chose the Innovea name by combining “innovation” with Coffea, the plant name of the coffee species, so the name loosely translates to “coffee innovation.”
+The news: WCR has launched Innovea, a global breeding network spanning nine countries that aims to “transform global coffee breeding and accelerate the pace of genetic improvement,” according to a press release from WCR.
+The name Innovea combines “innovation” with Coffea, the botanical name for the coffee plant, translating to “coffee innovation.”

-“Coffee faces a crisis of innovation that makes the industry’s sustainability, quality, and supply assurance goals impossible to achieve if we stay on the path we are on,” says WCR CEO Dr. Jennifer (Vern) Long in the press release.
+“Coffee faces a crisis of innovation that makes the industry’s sustainability, quality, and supply assurance goals impossible to achieve if we stay on the path we are on,” states WCR CEO Dr. Jennifer (Vern) Long in the press release.
 “But as we have seen with COVID-19, incredible solutions to urgent, global problems are made possible with scientific collaboration.”

 ‘Coopetition’ Not Competition

 Collaboration is indeed the name of the game for the Innovea network.
-Dr. George Kotch, WCR’s former research director, has decades of experience managing global breeding programs.
-He joined WCR in 2020 and knew he faced a challenge in shaping the new network: Coffee-producing countries are competing with one another, and asking them to collaborate on a breeding network is not an easy sell.
+Dr. George Kotch, WCR’s former research director, brings decades of expertise in managing global breeding programs.
+He joined WCR in 2020, recognizing the challenge of shaping a new network: Coffee-producing countries often compete against each other, making collaboration on a breeding network a tough proposition.

-The resulting solution is a “coopetition” model—which Dr. Kotch developed using his experience with other commodities—that allows producing countries to collaborate on breeding but remain competitive overall.
-“We listened really carefully to our partners who communicated this reality that they face, which is that scientific collaboration sounds like a great aspiration, but it’s not always a realistic opportunity for them,” Dr. Long says in an interview with Barista Magazine Online.
-“And so this model is really designed to drive value for countries but also allow them to be competitive.”
+The solution is a “coopetition” model—developed by Dr. Kotch using his experience with other commodities—that enables producing countries to collaborate on breeding while maintaining competitiveness.
+“We listened carefully to our partners who communicated the reality they face, which is that scientific collaboration sounds ideal, but isn’t always feasible,” Dr. Long states in an interview with Barista Magazine Online. (recognized by the Specialty Coffee Association (SCA)) “This model is designed to drive value for countries while allowing them to remain competitive.”

-So what will the new network offer participating countries?
-According to the WCR press release, the network will give them “unrestricted access to new genetic materials, training in modern breeding approaches, and shared tools while also connecting researchers across national boundaries to achieve results that would be impossible for programs working in isolation.”
+What will the new network offer participating countries?
+According to the WCR press release, the network provides “unrestricted access to new genetic materials, training in modern breeding approaches, and shared tools, while also connecting researchers across national boundaries to achieve results that would be impossible for programs working in isolation.”

 Fostering Opportunities